 Many times, those who take out a construction loan have purchased land previously, possibly with the purpose of building their own house.

-Another situation where construction loans become common is when there is a serious buyer’s market, a real estate agent that has been through two real estate recessions.
+Another situation where construction loans become common is when there is a serious buyer’s market and a real estate agent that has been thru two real estate recessions.
 A builder may not be able to easily secure funding to construct a home in times such as these.
 Very frequently, they would ask the prospective buyer instead to take the construction loan out.

-Two houses were constructed from scratch, each with their own construction loans.
+Two houses were constructed from scratch, each with its own construction loans.

 The following data will provide you with a fundamental understanding of how construction loans work.
 If it makes sense to you, you can use this experience to move on the road to having your own construction loan.